Colour variations can occur within packs, therefore:

 - Ensure your sample and blocks are from the same factory.
 Block paving should be ordered from the same batch number to avoid colour variation.
 Do not mix blocks from different factories.
 Bradstone cannot accept responsibility once blocks are laid from different batches.
 Best results are achieved through mixing from 3 to 5 different packs and from vertical columns rather than horizontal rows.

 - We recommend a neoprene faced or rubber sole plate on vibrating plate compactors to reduce scuffing (specifically on our Stonemaster and Woburn Original ranges).
 Light colours are susceptible to staining and care should be given when selecting blocks for driveways.

 Natural stone colour and maintenance

 All natural stone products (Sandstone, Limestone, Slate and Granite) will have colour and texture variation to a greater or lesser extent within single pieces and from piece to piece.

 We recommend a reasonable amount of product is viewed at your local stockist before ordering.
 Natural stone products may contain minor imperfections.
 These will depend on the characteristics of the product i.e. fossils, ferns, veining and quartz.
 Natural stone may develop added marking, deposits or patches as mineral content oxidises.

 Product should be mixed from a number of packs prior to installation.
 Natural stone should always be laid on a full wet mortar bed.
-A slurry primer (such as Bradbond) should be applied to the underside of all Smooth Natural Sandstone, Natural Slate, Riverwashed Limestone and Granite paving prior to laying
+A slurry primer (such as Bradbond) should be applied to the underside of all Smooth Natural Sandstone, Natural Slate, Riverwashed Limestone and Granite paving prior to laying to improve adhesion.

 Sandstone needs to be handled very carefully when installing to minimise staining and we would advise that Smooth Natural Sandstone be sealed prior to laying using a breathable sealer.
 However, if this is not possible, it should be covered up as it is installed and sealed as soon as it is laid.